G1t-Happens/ClassicFrames/README.md

 ## Installation:
 1. Download the ClassicFrames.zip from the [Releases page](https://github.com/G1t-Happens/ClassicFrames/releases) - two different versions available
 2. Extract the ClassicFrames into the `C:\Program Files (x86)\World of Warcraft\_retail_\Interface\AddOns` Folder
-3. After you've installed ClassicFrames in the AddOns folder, go into your **TEXTURES** folder
+3. After you've installed ClassicFrames in the AddOns folder, go into your **OPTIONAL** folder
 <br>inside your ClassicFrames and transfer the **RaidFrame** und **TargetingFrame** folder to your interface folder.
 The default path for your interface folder is `C:\Program Files (x86)\World of Warcraft\_retail_\Interface`
 > [!NOTE]
-> The textures you transfer from the TEXTURE folder to the Interface folder are meant to align the **RaidFrames** and
+> The textures you transfer from the OPTIONAL folder to the Interface folder are meant to align the **RaidFrames** and
 > **Nameplates** with the textures of the Unitframes.
 If you have no interest or need for this, you can skip step 3.

 > [!NOTE]